 There are many natural fiber advantages including improved comfort, softness, and durability.
 This means they are wonderful for sensitive skin in all seasons and eco-friendly because of their extended useful life.
 Natural fibers also require less water to produce, are processed with fewer and less harmful chemicals, and are biodegradable.
 This combination means that using natural fibers for clothes reduces risks to both human and environmental health.
 Further, natural fibers are often used by fair trade or ethical manufacturers that ensure the safety and well-being of the fashion workers who make the garments.
 All in all, when you choose natural over synthetic materials for your clothes, you'll feel great knowing that you'll enjoy more comfort while supporting the well-being of fashion industry workers and the health of our environment.

-Here are five reasons why you should make the switch from conventional fabric clothing to natural fiber clothes!
+Here are eight reasons why you should make the switch from conventional fabric clothing to natural fiber clothes!

 1. Breathable